ZongruiL/Covid-Tracker/README.md

-# Covid-Tracker
+# Music Player

-Create a covid-19 tracker for CS5520 personal project
+Create a Music Player for CS5520 personal project